 Please explore our website to find the answers to your transportation related questions, as well as school bus facts and safety tips for students and families.

 If your child attends one of our public school buildings, transportation is handled as part of the enrollment process, and transportation will automatically be generated.
 If your child attends a private school, the student must still be registered with the school district in order to be eligible for district transportation.
-If this form is not completed in a timely manner, we cannot guarantee that transportation will be established in time for your child's anticipated school start date.
+If this form is not completed in a timely manner, we cannot guarantee that transportation will be scheduled in time for your child's anticipated school start date.
 Use this link to enroll in the Unionville-Chadds Ford School District: New Student Enrollment

 Non-Public School Students